Bayview Secondary School

-Enrollment
+Enrolment

 Bayview S.S. had over 2000 students in September 2016.
-The York Region District School Board had not projected such a large enrollment at the beginning of the school year.
-The high enrollment was attributed to the 150 walk-in students at the beginning of the school year.
-Moreover, it was predicted that the student population would decrease that year because a new Catholic school was opened nearby, but enrollment went up instead of down.
+The York Region District School Board had not projected such a large enrolment at the beginning of the school year.
+The high enrolment was attributed to the 150 walk-in students at the beginning of the school year.
+Moreover, it was predicted that the student population would decrease that year because a new Catholic school was opened nearby, but enrolment went up instead of down.

-Many parents were concerned that Bayview's enrollment would keep rising in the near future because new condominium buildings would be completed at the Bayview and Major Mackenzie area in 2011.
+Many parents were concerned that Bayview's enrolment would keep rising in the near future because new condominium buildings would be completed at the Bayview and Major Mackenzie area in 2011.

-Prior to 2017, Bayview S.S. was the only secondary school in the York Region District School Board offering the International Baccalaureate (IB) Programme, resulting in the high enrollment of students.
-Since 2017, other schools in the school board have opened their own IB programmes, allowing the school to restrict enrollment to only schools within the school boundary.
-Since then, enrollment has dropped significantly as students are not allowed to attend the school if they live outside of the school boundary.
+Prior to 2017, Bayview S.S. was the only secondary school in the York Region District School Board offering the International Baccalaureate (IB) Programme, resulting in the high enrolment of students.
+Since 2017, other schools in the school board have opened their own IB programmes, allowing the school to restrict enrolment to only schools within the school boundary.
+Since then, enrolment has dropped significantly as students are not allowed to attend the school if they live outside of the school boundary.